 Multi award winning television personality, entrepreneur and businessman, Mike Walsh today heads an expanding and successful entertainment business.

-Hayden Attractions entrepreneured a number of successful theatrical attractions and, in association with Malcolm C. Cooke, presented Barry Humphries' "Isn't It Pathetic At His Age", "The Kingfisher" with Googie Withers, John McCallum and Frank Thring, the original production of Robyn Archer's "A Star Is Torn", and the Broadway musical hit "The Best Little Whorehouse In Texas".
+Hayden Attractions entrepreneured a number of successful theatrical attractions and, in association with Malcolm C. Cooke, presented Barry Humphries’ “Isn’t It Pathetic at His Age”, “The Kingfisher” with Googie Withers, John McCallum and Frank Thring, the original production of Robyn Archer’s “A Star Is Torn”, and the Broadway musical, “The Best Little Whorehouse in Texas”.

 In 1983, in association with American film maker Francis Ford Coppola, he mounted the concert version of Abel Gance's film epic "Napoleon".

-While cinema attendances nose-dived in the face of competition from videos, in 1976 Mike bought The Regent Theatre in Richmond, N.S.W., which he restored to its former splendor.
-He believed cinema would experience a revival and went on to build the Hayden Cinema Centre in Penrith, and bought and renovated the Hayden Cinema at Avalon on Sydney's Northern Peninsula.
-Audiences began to return to the cinema and, on the tide of this renewed popularity, in December 1986 Mike bought the historic Cremorne Orpheum, initially spent $2.5 million on its restoration, and also bought the Collaroy Classic in Sydney's northern beaches, making Hayden Theatres the then largest independent circuit in N.S.W., with ten screens.
+While cinema attendances nose-dived in the face of competitions from videos, in 1976 Mike bought The Regent Theatre in Richmond, N.S.W., which he restored to its former splendor.
+He believed cinema would experience a revival and went on to build the Hayden Cinema Centre in Penrith, and bought and renovated the Hayden Cinema at Avalon, on Sydney’s Northern Peninsula.
+Audiences began to return to the cinema and, on the tide of this renewed popularity, in December 1986 Mike bought the historic Cremorne Orpheum, initially spent $2.5 million on the restoration of the main auditorium, and also bought the Collaroy Classic on Sydney’s Northern Beaches, making Hayden Theatres the then largest independent circuit in New South Wales, with ten screens.
 Collaroy, Richmond, Avalon and the two Penrith Centres have now been sold.
-The Hayden Orpheum now houses six cinemas.
+The Hayden Orpheum now houses six cinemas, all in the Art Deco style of the original cinema.

-Born in Corowa, N.S.W., Mike spent his secondary school years at Xavier College in Melbourne, graduating to study Pharmacy and Arts at Melbourne University.
-Here his interest in showbusiness was kindled when he became heavily involved in university reviews, with Germaine Greer and other contemporaries.
+Born in Corowa, New South Wales, Mike spent his secondary school years at Xavier College in Melbourne, graduating to study Pharmacy and Arts at Melbourne University.
+It was here his interest in show business was kindled when he became heavily involved in university revues, with Germaine Greer and other contemporaries.

-Mike's first foray as a radio announcer was with Radio 3SR in Shepparton, Victoria.
-He then went to 3XY in Melbourne, to become the station's first disc jockey.
+His first foray as a radio announcer was with Radio 3SR in Shepparton, Victoria.
+From there he went to 3XY in Melbourne to become the station’s first Disc Jockey.

 CONTINUE BIOGRAPHY >>